aisingapore/PeekingDuck/docs/source/tutorials/03_custom_nodes.rst

       - output.screen

-   We modify ``pipeline_config.yml`` to run both the object detection and pose estimation models to obtain the required inputs for our custom ``dabble`` node.
+   We modify ``pipeline_config.yml`` to run both the object detection and pose estimation models to obtain the required inputs for our custom :mod:`dabble` node.

 Execute :greenbox:`peekingduck run` to see your custom node in action.